kyang5/coursedescriptions/source/comp125.rst

 --------------------

-An elementary introduction to programming using a language such as Visual Basic.
+An elementary introduction to programming using a language such as Processing.
 Topics include variables, formatted input/output, arrays, looping, conditional execution, subroutines, functions, computer graphics, animation.
 Applications to other disciplines are stressed.